spolu/warp/README.md

 #### `warp` lets you securely share your terminal with one simple command

-`warp` is designed for high-bandwidth interactions between developers.
-Once connected to your warp clients will see your terminal exactly as if they were sitting next to you.
-You can also grant them write access, the online equivalent of handing them your keyboard.
+`warp` is designed for high-bandwidth interactions between developers: when connected to one of your warp clients see your terminal exactly as if they were sitting next to you; granting them write access is also supported, the virtual equivalent of handing them your keyboard.

+`warp` distinguishes itself from "tmux/screen over ssh" by its focus and simplicity to use as it does not require an SSH access to your machine or a shared server for your clients to collaborate with you.

 ## Installation